bioimage-informatics/BCOMS2/README.md

 The inter-cell membranes are segmented.
 By pushing the "Segment membrane", the segmentation starts.
-The result is saved at ../Output/Membrane_segmentation This result is the finale segmentation result.
+The result is saved at ../Output/Membrane_segmentation This result is the final segmentation result.

 #### 5. Morphological features extraction
-The morphological features and cell-cell contact related features are computed.
+The morphological features and cell-cell contact-related features are computed.
 By pushing the "Morphological features", the extraction starts.
-Two excel files are creasted, one is the morphological features, and the other is the cell-cell contact related features.
+Two excel files are created, one is the morphological features, and the other is the cell-cell contact-related features.

 ### Usage on Windows
+If MATLAB is not available, you can install the software on Windows PC.
+The executable file named "BCOMS2_Installer_web.exe" is in the "/BCOMS2/Executable file for Windows" folder.